Quickly Generate Commercial Cleaning Contracts

 - Kitchens – surfaces, cupboards (exterior), white goods (exterior).

 Look for publications or sites where government contracts are advertised from time to time.
 Depending on the size of your organisation, you may want to start with low-value contracts.
 These are contracts usually between £5 and £50k and may not require you going through the tendering system.
 From experience, I found public-sector organisations to be good and reliable customers.
 They also have to be seen as professional, honest and fair in their dealings with you.
 More importantly, if everything goes according to plan, you are sure of getting paid at end of your work

 Another source of generating leads or contracts for your business is the good old Estate Agents and Property Managers.
 These individuals have managed, buy and sell all sorts of property.
 Sometimes they are even commissioned by owners of large apartments and office buildings to award cleaning contracts on their behalf.
 By working with Property Managers, you would have access to information about potential contracts.

-Finally, if you are feeling a little intimidated about implementing any of the above tips, you can get in touch with me by visiting London Office Cleaning Company, go the contact page and drop me a quick email on how we can help with your existing cleaning business or help you set one up a new one.
+Finally, if you are feeling a little intimidated about implementing any of the above tips, you can get in touch by visiting Office Cleaning Company London, go to our contact page and drop us a quick email on how we can help with your existing cleaning business or help you set one up a new one.